WCHL (AM)

 WCHL (1360 kHz) is a commercial AM radio station in Chapel Hill, North Carolina.
 It is owned by the Chapel Hill Media Group and it has a format of news, talk, sports and adult album alternative music.
-It is a network affiliate of CBS News Radio.
+It is a network affiliate of ABC News Radio.
 Much of its programming is geared towards the Chapel Hill–Carrboro community, with a focus on local news and community-affairs programming.
-The studios are on South Estes Drive in Chapel Hill.
+The studios are at 1525 East Franklin Street in Chapel Hill.

 By day, WCHL transmits with 5,000 watts non-directional, but to protect other stations on 1360 AM from interference, at night it reduces power to 1,000 watts and uses a directional antenna.
 Programming is also heard on 250-watt FM translator W250BP at 97.9 MHz in Chapel Hill.